EricDupertuis/EricDupertuis.github.io/_drafts/backup.md

 # Backup levels

 - Level 1 : Very important files such as private documents, bills, bank related stuff, password database, ssh and other keys, configuration files and other things I can't live without. (so pretty much all of my /home folder and more).
-Also, programming projects (Github hosted but still).
+Also, programming projects (most are hosted on Github but, still...).

 - Level 2 : Personal photos and videos, video projects, school related files and projects and my emails

 - Level 3: Music, movies, series, e-books and other media stuff.

+# Why I won't go with a NAS

+That is one of the biggest decision I had to make : Network share or not?
+And I decided to go without for some simple reasons :

+1) If I get a NAS, it will be stored in my room (where I sleep) and I usually shut down all my devices when I go to sleep to avoid flashing leds and noise.
+I don't see the point of having a NAS if it is up only two or three hours a day.
+(And I've got nowhere else to put it)

+2) If it is stored in my room (see point 1), I don't need the network share because I can physically access it, as it will be right next to my desk, inches away from my computer

+3) The point of having a NAS is 24/7 accessibility.
+I thought about this for a while and i realized that I don't need my files to be accessible 24/7.